GoodluckH/Data-Structures-and-Algos/Computer Science/Data Structures/Symbol Table and Trees/Linked List ST/README.md

-# Symbol Tables

-We need an efficient way to store and search things.
-Symbol tables provide a great solution to data processing problems.
-A symbol table can be thought of an associated array where the index of the array is the `key`, and it returns `value` associated with such `key`.
-In Python, this abstraction is well designed as users can add and search for keys as they would with a typical array.

-## Sequential Search Symbol Table with Unordered Linked List
+# Sequential Search Symbol Table with Unordered Linked List

 This is going to be a primitive implementation of a symbol table that does not have any adavanced features.
 The most essential operations that a client might use are `put`, `get`, `delete` and perhaps `contains` methods.
 It's quite straightforward to implement with a linked list.
 However, we are not able to rank keys to perform other computational tasks.